jkp09x/coursera-specializations-ObjectOrientedProgramming/README.md

 ### Specialization Courses
 1. [Introduction to Object-Oriented Programming in C++](https://github.com/jkp09x/certifications/blob/main/Coursera_Specialization_Object-OrientedProgramming_IntroToObject-OrientedProgramming.pdf) ✅
-    - Learning Objectives
     - Write, compile, run C++ code
     - Use standard library to do text I/O
     - Write and call simple functions
     - Use conditional loops (if/else if/else, while, switch)
     - Learn about function pointers
 2. C++ Programming: Classes and Data
 3. Object-Oriented Programming in C++: Functions
 4. Working with Objects in C++